Conus papilliferus

 Conus papilliferus, common name the papilla cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

-Like all species within the genus Conus, these snails are predatory and venomous.
-They are capable of "stinging" humans, therefore live ones should be handled carefully or not at all.

 Description

-The size of the shell varies between 15 mm and 40 mm.
+The shell of Conus papilliferus is relatively small to medium-sized, with adult shells varying in size between 20 mm and 50 mm.
+The shell is characterized by its conical shape and intricate patterns.
+The coloration of the shell can vary, but it typically features a combination of light and dark hues that provide camouflage against the seabed.
+The aperture is narrow, and the outer lip is thin and slightly flared.

 Distribution

 This marine species is endemic to Australia and occurs in the shallow subtidal zone off New South Wales, Queensland and Victoria.